Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 The cliffs nears Smears-burrow are rich with crystals alongside deposits of [[Ice-Rocks]].
 There are permanent scaffoldings that have been built, spanning the cliffs all along the cliffs near Smears-burrow.
 Unlike many other towns along the coast, there are miners that make theirs homes here because of the riches found in the cliff faces.

 There are also deep and treacherous caves along the cliffside here, far above sea level.
 They have exposed riches in them, but there are dangerous cave-prowling creatures that will attack miners.

+#### The Quarry Stores:
+Near the mines are large, long buildings that serve as warehouses to store cut stones from the mines.
+The mines have [[Ice-Rocks]], a valuable commodity as well as numerous varieties of gem stones.
+The [[Ice-Rocks]] are the mains things stored here, but they also store cut stones for building new houses and stuff like that.
 # How They Fish:
 > As you look towards the cliffs, you can see a walkway of slatted planks leading to the cliff face.
 There are piles of rope and what appear to be some large metal clips nearby.
 Some men appear from below, lugging massive crates full of lobsters.